MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Plan-for-AppLocker-Policy-Management.md

 **Help desk support**

-If your organization has an established help desk support department in place, consider the following when deploying applocker policies:
+If your organization has an established help desk support department in place, consider the following when deploying AppLocker policies:

 -   What documentation does your support department require for new policy deployments?